MaxiDonkey/DelphiMistralAI/README.md

 <br/>

-## Introduction
+# Introduction

-Welcome to the unofficial Delphi **MistralAI** API library.
-This project aims to provide a `Delphi` interface for interacting with the **MistralAI** public API, making it easier to integrate advanced natural language processing features into your `Delphi` applications.
-Whether you want to generate text, create embeddings, use chat models, or generate code, this library offers a simple and effective solution.
+Welcome to the Unofficial **Delphi MistralAI API Library** This library is designed to provide a seamless `Delphi` interface for interacting with the `MistralAI public API`.
+It simplifies the integration of advanced natural language processing capabilities into your `Delphi` applications.
+Whether your goal is text generation, creating embeddings, leveraging chat models, managing batch jobs, performing text evaluation with classifiers for moderation, or generating code, this library offers a streamlined and efficient solution to meet your needs.

 **MistralAI** is a powerful natural language processing API that enables developers to incorporate advanced AI functionalities into their applications.
 For more details, visit the [official MistralAI documentation](https://docs.mistral.ai/api/).

 <br/>

-## Remarks
+# Remarks

 > [!IMPORTANT]
 >